OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-09.md

 ## Amos 9:14

-> I will also restore the fortunes of My people Israel,
+> I will also bring back the fortunes of My people Israel,
-> And they will rebuild the desolated cities and live in them;
+> And they will rebuild the desolated cities and inhabit them;
 > They will also plant vineyards and drink their wine,
 > And make gardens and eat their fruit.

 ## Amos 9:15

-> I will also plant them on their land,
+> I will also establish them in their land,
-> And they will not be uprooted again from their land
+> And they shall not be removed again from the land
 > Which I have given them,”

 Says the Lord your God.